18F/18f.gsa.gov/CONTRIBUTING.md

     - [Standards and benchmarks](#standards-and-benchmarks)
 * [Public domain](#public-domain)

+No matter who you are, if you spot an error, omission, or bug, you're welcome to open an issue in this repo!

 ## Public contributions

 We're so glad you're thinking about contributing to an 18F open source project!
 If you're unsure about anything, just [send us an email](mailto:18f@gsa.gov) with your question — or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.